Choose the right structure for your social enterprise

 To register as a Community Benefit Society, you must demonstrate your social objectives and your reasons for registering as a society, rather than a company.

-The FCA has made the decision that from 2019/20 fee year, registered mutuals will no longer pay annual fees - the FCA provides further guidance on the registration process.
+The FCA has made the decision that from 2019/20 fee year, registered mutuals will no longer pay annual fees.
+The FCA provides more guidance on the registration process.

-If you want to start a Community Benefit Society, you should seek legal advice, particularly if creating your own rules.
+If you want to start a Community Benefit Society, you should seek legal advice.
+This is especially true if you are creating your own rules.
 See choose a solicitor for your business.

 Asset locks

-An asset lock is a way of protecting the assets of a company or society so they can't be transferred to private individuals or other companies.
+An asset lock protects a company or society's assets.
+It stops them from being transferred to private individuals or other companies.
 Charitable CBSs must have an asset lock.
 Non-charitable CBSs can apply an asset lock, which protects their assets for the future benefit of the community.